 “You had no problem killing the others.”

 “Like all the people they killed surrendered?
 We were hired to deal with bandits on the trade road,” she growls.
 “We dealt with them.”
 Her eyes are far away, remembering.
-Gradually, her features soften.
+Gradually, her features soften to a gentle frown.
 Settle on Jake.
 “We were a good tandem,” she says.

-Jake shakes head, exasperated.
+Jake shakes his head, exasperated.
 “Okay, well what about that time in Dingham?”

 “In that sleazy tavern, where we ended up taking cover from the tropical storm.
 Remember?
-That wasn’t a serious matter.
+That was no serious matter.
 That was just some woman.”

 Scarlet narrows her eyes.
 “Vanessa?
 Vanesca?
 What was her name?”

 * * *

 DINGHAM, IN A SLEAZY TAVERN DURING A TROPICAL STORM, SEVERAL YEARS AGO